 8.12.11 Outstanding Women in Engineering Section Affinity Group of the Year Award

-2022 Italy Section - For delivering excellent service to its members.
+- 2022 Italy Section For delivering excellent service to its members. - 2023 Jordan Section For delivering excellent service to its members.

 8.12.12 Outstanding Women in Engineering Student Affinity Group of the Year Award